-"A work of art has to have cohesiveness and consistency, but not so much cohesiveness and consistency as to become boring, and not so much non-cohesiveness as to fall apart.
-It has to be organically linked, and yet it must have surprises in it that you don't expect, but surprises that are relevant to the whole work."
+- "A work of art has to have cohesiveness and consistency, but not so much cohesiveness and consistency as to become boring, and not so much non-cohesiveness as to fall apart.
+It has to be organically linked, and yet it must have surprises in it that you don't expect, but surprises that are relevant to the whole work."—Norman McLaren

-Norman McLaren (1914-1987) was a Scottish-Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1930s, and then his series of films from the 1940s up to his retirement in 1983 for the National Film Board Of Canada
+Norman McLaren (1914-1987) was a Scottish-born Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1930s, and then his series of films from the 1940s up to his retirement in 1983 for the National Film Board of Canada.

 - Deranged Animation: He was an animator famous for his innovative animation techniques that looked like nothing else in their time.